Banner for web section

 To benefit both onsite and offsite search performance, the standards for asu.edu include:

-• Maintaining a single source of truth for shared information and tools.
+• Maintenance of a single source of truth for shared information and tools.

 • Units should focus their efforts on the marketing and storytelling of shared content, as well as content unique to their unit.

-• Collaborating with units regarding shared keyword priorities versus competing.
+• Collaboration with units regarding shared keyword priorities versus competing.
 Disputes regarding academic content may be escalated to the Provost’s Office for review.

 Writers, designers and developers each have a role in search engine optimization of asu.edu.
 To learn about the unique role of each of these in SEO for asu.edu: